devajana/csvfile_validator/Readme.md

 Checks whether the data is present in each cell (.CSV file is "complete").

 ## Installing requirements
-The requirements for the application are mentioned in the 'requirements.txt' file Execute command to install:
+The requirements for the application are mentioned in the 'requirements.txt' file.
+>> Execute command to install:
-        pip3 install -r requirements.txt
+#####        pip3 install -r requirements.txt

 ## Executing the application
-To the run the application, excute the command 'flask run'
+To the run the application, execute the command
+#####        flask run